EMSL-Computing/PSpecteR/README.md

 To run the PSpecteR docker container and its two companion docker containers, build each container *within the container directory*:

-`docker build -t pspecter:latest .`
+`docker build -t pspecter:1.0.0 .`

-`docker build -t msgf:latest .`
+`docker build -t msgf:1.0 .`

-`docker build -t mspathfindert:latest .`
+`docker build -t mspathfindert:1.0 .`

 Then define the shared folder between the containers and use the docker compose file in the pspecter_container repo: